-They began to towards the Cars when someone called for them to wait.
+They headed towards the cars when someone called for them to wait.
 Pennie turned to see Cianna standing behind them.
 She had a bag on her back and a nervous expression on her face.

 “Please let me come with you!”
 Cianna bowed.

 “Please Mister, I want to come join Twilight Heart,” Cianna continued.